MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/change-streams.md

 # [Insert](#tab/Insert)

-In this change stream event, we see that a new record was `inserted` into the `employee` collection within the `cs` database, and the event details include the full content of the newly added document.
+In this change stream event, we see that a new record was `inserted` into the `exampleCollection` collection within the `cs` database, and the event details include the full content of the newly added document.

 ```json
 {